hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 ### Runstop

 The illuminated button on the head is its Runstop.
 Just tap it, you'll hear a beep and it will start flashing.
-This will pause motion of the primary robot joints during operation.
+This will pause the motion of the primary robot joints during operation.
 This can be useful if the robot makes an unsafe motion, or if you just want to free up the robot motors while you roll it around.

 To allow motion once again, hold the button down for two seconds.
-After the beep, motion can resume.
+After the beep, the motion can resume.

 ![](./images/runstop_rs.png)